phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

     </form>

-When the form is submitted, the action "search" is executed in the controller performing the search based on the data entered by the user.
+When the form is submitted, the "search" action is executed in the controller performing the search based on the data entered by the user.

 検索の実行
 ^^^^^^^^^^
-The action "search" has a dual behavior.
-When accessed via POST, it performs a search based on the data sent from the form.
-But when accessed via GET it moves the current page in the paginator.
-To differentiate one from another HTTP method, we check it using the :doc:`Request <request>` component:
+The "search" action has two behaviors.
+When accessed via POST, it performs a search based on the data sent from the form but when accessed via GET it moves the current page in the paginator.
+To differentiate HTTP methods, we check it using the :doc:`Request <request>` component:

 .. code-block:: php